google-research/t5x/docs/usage/partitioning.md

 For `jax.pjit` to know how to partition these arrays across the hardware, the logical axis names must be mapped to physical axes of the accelerator (TPU/GPU) mesh.
-In T5X, the two primary hardware axes are named `'data'` and `'model'`, referring to the defalt mappings for data- and model-parallelism, respectively.
+In T5X, the two primary hardware axes are named `'data'` and `'model'`, referring to the default mappings for data- and model-parallelism, respectively.
 Names notwithstanding, you are free to map model parameters/activations across the "data" axis.
 In fact, this is what is done in "2D" parameter/activation sharding.
 See [`t5x.partitioning.standard_logical_axis_rules`][standard-rules]